Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Mathematical Background

 \subsection{Reinforcement Learning Fundamentals}

-RL is a paradigm where an agent learns to make optimal sequences of decisions by interacting with an environment, often modeled as a Markov Decision Process (MDP) \cite{sutton1998reinforcement}.
-The agent observes the environment's state ($x_t$) and selects an action ($u_t$) at time $t$, receiving a reward ($r_{t+1}$) as feedback.
-This interaction sequence is central to solving the MDP.
-While the RL community commonly uses $s$ for state and $a$ for action, we adopt $x$ and $u$ respectively throughout this paper for consistency with the control literature and differentiable MPC policy conventions \cite{amos_differentiable_2019}.
-The objective is to learn a policy $u_t=\pi(x_t)$ that maximizes the expected value of the cumulative discounted reward, or the return ($G_t$):
+RL agents learn control policies by interacting with an environment, modeled as a Markov Decision Process (MDP) \cite{sutton1998reinforcement}.
+The agent observes $x_t$ and selects $u_t$, receiving a reward $r_{t+1}$ as feedback.
+The objective is to learn a stationary policy $u_t=\pi(x_t)$ that maximizes the expected value of the return $G_t$, defined as the cumulative discounted reward:

-where $\gamma \in [0, 1)$ is the discount factor balancing immediate and future rewards.
-RL's strength lies in its ability to adapt the policy based on ongoing interactions, making it suitable for dynamic systems like building HVAC \cite{levine_offline_2020, lymperopoulos2020building}.
+Here $\gamma \in [0, 1)$ is the discount factor balancing immediate and future rewards.
 Many algorithms estimate action-value functions, (\(Q(x_t, u_t) = \mathbb{E}[G_t | x_t, u_t]\)), representing the expected return from taking action $u_t$ in state $x_t$.
 These are updated iteratively, for example via Q-learning: